Gamma factors of intertwining periods and distinction for inner forms of $\mathrm{GL(n)}$: Distinguished representations of

 \subsection{Poles of certain p-adic open periods}

-The following result is a consequence of multiplicity one.
-We send the reader back to Propositions \ref{closed-orbit-contribution} and \ref{open-orbit-contribution} for a better understanding of the following result.
-In what follows, if we write $\lim_{s\to a} L_s=L$ for some linear form $L_s$ on an induced representation $\pi_s$, it will mean that $L_a$ is a linear form on $\pi_a$, and $\lim_{s\to a} L_s(f_s)$ tends to $L_a(f_a)$ for any flat section $f_s$.
+We send the reader back to Propositions \ref{closed-orbit-contribution} and \ref{open-orbit-contribution} for a better understanding of the following result, which is a consequence of multiplicity one.
+In what follows, if we write $\lim_{s\to a} L_s=L_a$ for some linear form $L_s$ on an induced representation $\pi_s$, it will mean that $L_a$ is a linear form on $\pi_a$, and $\lim_{s\to a} L_s(f_s)$ tends to $L_a(f_a)$ for any flat section $f_s$.

 \begin{prop} Let $\pi$ be a distinguished representation of $G_{m}$, such that $\pi\times \pi$ is irreducible (in particular $\pi$ is irreducible hence $\pi^\theta=\pi^\vee$ by Corollary \ref{distinguished conjugate self-dual}).
 Take and